The best laptops from CES 2023: Dual screens, a 3D display, and a Twist

 This laptop's 16-inch OLED screen can bring anything to life with "Spacial Vision" technology.
 The ProArt Studiobook is geared towards designers, animators, artists, and other creative professionals to help them see their creations from all angles, as the laptop can hinge at a 180-degree angle.

-Powered by a 13-gen Intel Core i9 13980HX processor, this laptop also comes with an Nvidia 4000 Series GPU, 64GB DDR5 RAM, and up to 8TB SSD.
+Powered by a 13th-gen Intel Core i9 13980HX processor, this laptop also comes with an Nvidia 4000 Series GPU, 64GB DDR5 RAM, and up to 8TB SSD.

 For now, it's unknown when this laptop will hit the market and how much it will be.